OpenNeuroDerivatives/ds003436-fmriprep/README.md

 # ds003436 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003436](https://openneuro.org/datasets/ds003436).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds003436](https://openneuro.org/datasets/ds003436).

 ## Methods